Anatomy of the abdominal wall

 The contour of the abdomen is dependent upon age, muscle mass, muscle tone, obesity, intraabdominal pathology, parity, and posture.
 These factors may significantly alter topography, and become a major obstacle to proper incision selection and placement .

 Knowledge of the layered structure of the abdominal wall permits efficient and safe entry into the peritoneal cavity.
-The principal structures from exterior to interior are: skin, subcutaneous tissue, muscles with an aponeurosis, transversalis fascia, preperitoneal fat, and peritoneum.
+There are nine layers to the abdominal wall: skin, subcutaneous tissue, superficial fascia, external oblique muscle, internal oblique muscle, transversus abdominis muscle, transversalis fascia, preperitoneal adipose and areolar tissue, and peritoneum.
 Nerves, blood vessels, and lymphatics are present throughout.

 - Flament JB.
 [Functional anatomy of the abdominal wall].
 Chirurg 2006; 77:401.